brkarcher/brkarcher.github.io/shadow.md

 "I don't follow."

-"High Bishop Thanalan was a talented individual whose College survived several concurrent crises.
+"Put another way: High Bishop Thanalan was a talented individual whose College survived several concurrent crises.
 The College hierarchy he instituted is now preserved in the Word.
 But that was over a millennium ago.
 Anteianum barely even speaks the same language it did in those days.

 "Holiest Man in Old Anteianum or not, why should I think he knows better how to manage today's College than I?"